What you need to know

-• Recordings reveal what's really happening between the ring and the sale: staff performance, common objections, missed bookings.
+- Recordings reveal what is really happening between the ring and the sale: staff performance, common objections, missed bookings.

 Short answer: yes, call recording is legal in Australia.
 But there are rules.
-And they're different depending on which state you're in.
+And they are different depending on which state you are in.

-I'm not a lawyer, and this isn't legal advice.
-But I've been setting up call recording for Australian businesses for years, and I can tell you the practical stuff you need to know in plain English.
+This is not legal advice.
+It is the practical version.
+The Gibson team has been setting up call recording for Australian businesses for years, and the following is what owners need to know in plain English.

 What does the federal law say?

-At the federal level, Australia's Telecommunications (Interception and Access) Act 1979 says it's legal to record a phone call as long as at least one party consents to the recording.
-Since you're the one recording, you're that party.
-So federally, you're covered.
+At the federal level, Australia's Telecommunications (Interception and Access) Act 1979 (Cth) makes it legal to record a phone call as long as at least one party consents to the recording.
+Since you are the one recording, you are that party.
+So federally, you are covered.
+The ACMA oversees compliance with federal telecommunications laws and publishes guidance on lawful interception requirements.

 But, and this is important, state laws add extra requirements on top of the federal ones.
 And some states are stricter.